kobotoolbox/kpi/jsapp/js/components/processing/README.md

 3. Finally we make a call (to the unique feature endpoint) to save the transcript text.

-Thankfully whenever we delete a transcript, Back end is cleaning up unnecessary languages for us.
-So if user deletes that "Polish" translation - we make a single call to API.
-We will end up with both changes: "Polish" translation text is no longer present in `advanced_features`, and "Polish" language is no longer enabled in `advanced_submission_schema` under `transcript`.
+Thankfully whenever we delete a transcript, Back end is automagically cleaning up unnecessary languages for us.
+So if user deletes that "Polish" transcript (and no other submission has transcript in this language) we don't have to remove the language from the schema ourselves.
+We simply make single API call and end up with both changes:
+- "Polish" transcript is no longer present in `_supplementalDetails`
+- "Polish" language is no removed from `advanced_fetures`